taviso/123elf/README.md

 The Makefile should automatically use the new binaries, and continue to build.

+## Installing

+Run `make install`
+By default it will install to /usr/local
+In case you want to change the base dir run `make prefix=path install` In case you want to change the bindir you can append `bindir=path` (e.g. `make bindir=usr`)

+It will install:
+ - the shared files of the lotus installation to the shared folder
+ - The relinked binary
+ - A shim to run Lotus on the bin folder

+*Observerd limitation: when checking pathing it seems to access some file in the shared folder which make it appeared as if it stuck when it try to change it*

 ## Running

 Copy the file `l123set.cf` to `~/.l123set`, and run `./123`.